Scaling of the geomagnetic secular variation time scales: The magnetic time-scale spectrum

 From our simulation data, we compute the magnetic time-scale spectrum $\tau(l,r)$ as a function of $l$ at different $r$.
 The results are plotted in \Fig{fig:tau}(a).
 Generally $\tau(l,r)$ decreases with increasing $l$ for all $r$.
 If we consider $\tau(l,r)$ as the typical time scale for the temporal variation of magnetic field structures with a spatial scale characterised by $l$, then \Fig{fig:tau}(a) suggests that magnetic field structures of larger spatial scales vary on longer time scales than those of smaller spatial scales.

 Let us now study the scaling of $\tau(l,r)$ with $l$ at different depth inside the outer core.

 At the CMB $r = \rout$, excluding the dipole, we find the clean power-law scaling of

-This agrees with results from previous numerical studies.
+This agrees with results from previous numerical studies but differs from some observational results, as discussed in the introduction.
 A more intriguing finding of the present work is that $\tau$ behaves quite differently from \Eq{l1} inside the outer core.
-As $r$ decreases, $\tau$ starts to display different $l$-dependence at the large scales and the small scales.
-While $\tau \sim l^{-1}$ still holds at the small scales, $\tau$ becomes shallower than $l^{-1}$ at the large scales, with slope closer to the dotted $l^{-0.5}$ lines than the dashed $l^{-1}$ lines in \Fig{fig:tau}(a).
-Interestingly, this change of slope at the large scales occurs within a very thin boundary layer under the CMB.
-Note that the slope of the spectrum at $r=0.9985\rout$ at large scales has already changed to $l^{-0.5}$, despite it being $l^{-1}$ at $r=\rout$. \FF{fig:tau}(b) plots $\tau(l,r)$ as a function of $r$ for selected $l$ and illustrates clearly the very rapid changes in the large-scale modes, especially the dipole, just beneath the CMB.
-This sharp slowing down of the large-scale modes within the CMB boundary layer as $r$ increases leads to the simple power-law scaling \Eq{l1} at the surface.
-For the small-scale modes, \Fig{fig:tau}(b) shows that $\tau$ varies only weakly with $r$.
+As $r$ decreases, $\tau$ starts to display different $l$-dependence at the large scales and the small scales. \FF{fig:tau}(a) shows that while $\tau \sim l^{-1}$ still holds for large $l$, $\tau$ becomes shallower than $l^{-1}$ at small $l$, with slope closer to the dotted $l^{-0.5}$ lines than the dashed $l^{-1}$ lines.
+We denote the value of $l$ at which the slope changes by $\ltau$.
+We find that, very roughly, $\ltau \approx 13$ in all four simulations listed in Table\,\ref{para_tbl}. $\ltau$ may have a different value for more extreme simulation parameters or in the Earth.
+For the main results of the present study, the value of $\ltau$ is not so important, it only marks the boundary of two different scaling regimes.

+It is interesting that the change in the scaling of $\tau$ for $l < \ltau$ occurs within a very thin boundary layer under the CMB.
+We can see in \Fig{fig:tau}(a) that the slope of $\tau$ for $l < \ltau$ at $r=0.9985\rout$ has already changed to $l^{-0.5}$, despite it being $l^{-1}$ at $r=\rout$. \FF{fig:tau}(b) plots $\tau(l,r)$ as a function of $r$ for selected $l$ and illustrates clearly the very rapid changes in the small-$l$ modes, especially the dipole, just beneath the CMB.
+This sharp slowing down of the large-scale magnetic field within the CMB boundary layer as $r$ increases leads to the simple power-law scaling \Eq{l1} at the surface.
+For the large-$l$ modes, \Fig{fig:tau}(b) shows that $\tau$ varies only weakly with $r$.
 Abrupt changes are also found near the inner boundary, however, we shall focus on the interior of the outer core and the CMB, i.e. $r \gg \rin$, for the rest of this paper.

 To quantify the results described above, we perform a least-square fit of $\tau(l,r)$ to the power law \Eq{taupwrlaw} at different $r$ and we have done this separately for small and large $l$. \FF{fig:gamma} plots $\gamma(r)$ and $\tau_*(r)$ versus $r$ and also gives the range of $l$ where the fit is performed.